Please click on the topics below to read more about those areas.

 There are specific questions on the FAFSA that determine student dependency status.
 If you can answer "yes" to any one of them as of the date you complete the FAFSA, you are independent; if not, you are dependent.
 You do not have the option to declare yourself independent just because you may live away from your parents, fully support yourself or if your parents cannot or will not help you financially.
-For the 14-15 FAFSA and academic year, these are the dependency questions:
+For the 16-17 FAFSA and academic year, the Department of Education provides the dependency questions.

 Financial Aid Administrators have the discretion to consider Dependency Overrides, where the student may be reclassified from dependent to independent status for aid purposes.
 This determination is made on a case by case basis and requires documentation of unusual circumstances (such as parental abuse or abandonment of student) to warrant the override consideration.